 Hi!
-I'm Jonas Hietala, a writer, developer and wannabe code monkey.
+I'm Jonas Hietala, a writer, developer and wannabe

 Say hello, or keep reading.